7th International Workshop on

 Important goals of the workshop are (i) to encourage the ongoing interaction between the formal methods and artificial intelligence communities, (ii) to identify innovative tools and methodologies, and (iii) to elicit a discussion on open issues and new challenges.

-This year edition will be held on October 25th or 26th, 2025, as a workshop co-located with ECAI 2025, which is scheduled to be held in Bologna, Italy.
+This year edition will be held on October 26th, 2025, as a workshop co-located with ECAI 2025, which is scheduled to be held in Bologna, Italy.

 Important dates